cbroome/homepage/src/posts/20250902-interviewing-impressions.md

 So back on the job market!
 Not just that, in the unenviable position of needing a job, any job.
 I started applying everywhere and to everything.

 Eventually I was able to land a couple offers after a couple months of searching.
 I’ve read a lot of things about the state of the job market, what follows are my first-hand impressions.
-I’m breaking this up into two blogs, one for standard interviewing, and another that just focuses on AI as I encountered it.
+I’m breaking this up into two blogs, one for standard interviewing, and another that [focuses on AI as I encountered it](/blog/20250908-ai-in-interviewing).

 If you’re on the market, hopefully this will be valuable.